Yhongpawee/2_Practice_PowerBI_project_Sales_Dashboard/README.md

 - **Building the Data Model**: Design a robust Data Model by establishing relationships between different data elements, facilitating seamless interactions within the Dashboard.

-- **Creating DAX Measures and Columns: Master the art of DAX calculations, enabling to perform complex calculations and derive valuable insights.
+- **Creating DAX Measures and Columns**: Master the art of DAX calculations, enabling to perform complex calculations and derive valuable insights.

 - **Designing Report Visuals**: Bring Dashboard to life with visually stunning Report Visuals, including charts, graphs, and tables that present data in a captivating manner.